lgulliver/lgulliver.github.io/_posts/2021-01-11-scan-terraform-kubernetes-and-more-with-terrascan.md

         total: 8
 ```

+The really cool thing here is that the policies seem to also be categorised against the [Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/).

 The output can also be provided as JSON or XML - you may recall if you read the [Trivy posts I wrote last year that Azure DevOps needs the output in XML](https://lgulliver.github.io/trivy-scan-results-to-azure-devops/).

 To output it to XML, you need to append the `-o` or `--output` option with the value `xml`: